Battle of Island Number Ten: The siege

 For the next two weeks, fighting consisted of bombardment of the island at rather long range, mostly conducted by the mortars, and occasionally replied to by the Confederate batteries.
 High expectations that had been held for the mortars were dashed; they did very little harm to the enemy position.
 The most significant damage incurred in this period was in fact self-inflicted: during a bombardment on March 17 in which the gunboats took part, a gun on exploded, killing three members of the crew and wounding a dozen others.

 After Foote had flatly rejected Pope's request that gunboats run past Island No. 10, someone on Pope's staff suggested that perhaps a canal could be cut to enable Union vessels to bypass the batteries.
+(Note: Controversy concerning authorship of the plan for the canal arose later.
+Brig.
+Gen. Schuyler Hamilton asserted that he was the first person to suggest it, but Colonel Josiah W. Bissell had already sketched out a plan before Hamilton brought it up in a meeting with Pope.
+Bissell, J. W., "Sawing out the channel above Island Number Ten," Battles and leaders, v.
+1, pp. 460-462.
+Hamilton, Schuyler, comment by, Battles and leaders, p.
+462. No one disputes that Bissell directed the actual work on the canal.)
 The canal was completed in two weeks, but it was not deep enough to provide passage for the gunboats.
 It proved useful, nevertheless, in that transports and supply vessels could use it, so that Pope did not have to depend on land communications.